Glue Brick

 Glue for brick

 It is also possible to glue to brick using our Adiglue product.
-Although Adiglue is less brittle than super glues, it is still not as flexible or strong as Adiseal construction adhesive & construction sealant.
+However, it’s important to note that Adiglue is less flexible and not as strong as Adiseal construction adhesive and construction sealant.

 Glue to brick other items with Adiseal